Grant Guidelines & Eligibility

-The Asphalt Art Initiative grant program is designed to fund visual art interventions on roadways, pedestrian spaces, and public infrastructure in small- and medium-sized U.S. cities (with populations of 30,000-500,000) with the goal of:
+The Asphalt Art Initiative grant program is designed to fund visual art on roadways, pedestrian spaces, and public infrastructure in cities.
+Typically, the projects are painted murals, organized in collaboration between city governments and local communities, with the following primary goals:

 - Improving street and pedestrian safety

 - Promoting collaboration and civic engagement in local communities

 A European round of the Asphalt Art Initiative was announced in April 2022.
 The program will award up to 20 European cities grants of up to $25,000 each, as well as on-call technical assistance from the City of Milan’s Agenzia Mobilità Ambiente e Territorio (AMAT).
 Winning cities are expected to be announced in October 2022 for projects installing during calendar year 2023.

 Please refer to our currently funded Projects as well as the Bloomberg Associates Asphalt Art Guide to gather inspiration from successful asphalt art projects in cities around the world.
 The Guide includes detailed guidance and best practices for implementing similar projects, with cost- and time-saving advice on every step of the project, from site selection to implementation and maintenance.